darrellsilver/norc/README.md

 ### INTERACTING & MONITORING NORC:

  * Norc could support a web front end that allows full administration of the entire system, but none currently exists.
 Instead, Norc makes use of Django's excellent Admin interface.
- * Norc has three primary command line tools that let you control and view Tasks, Jobs and Daemons in Norc:
  * tmsdctl.py: Allows stopping, killing, viewing of all Daemons in Norc.
 It also allows an overview of Tasks run by each Daemon.
    * This sample from www.perpetually.com shows two daemons running on two distinct hosts in two distinct regions:

         $ tmsdctl
         Status as of 10/27/2009 19:47:27
         6 INTERESTING tms daemon(s):